Wye (rail): United States

 The Keddie Wye in Keddie, California, was built by the Western Pacific Railroad and is a remarkable engineering feat.
-Two sides of the wye are built on tall trestles and one side is a tunnel bored through solid rock.
+Two sides of the wye are built on tall trestles and one side is in a tunnel bored through solid rock.

 The town of Wyeville, Wisconsin, is named after the Union Pacific Railway, formerly the Chicago and North Western Transportation Company wye and crossover nearby.

 A primary feature of the Bay Area Rapid Transit system is the Oakland Wye.
 Located beneath Downtown Oakland, California, the vast majority of the system's trains run through the wye primarily to and from San Francisco with some services running north and south along the East Bay.
 This section of track is considered a bottleneck for system-wide capacity based on speed restrictions and timing difficulties from distant branch lines.

 The southern terminus of the Amtrak Auto Train in Sanford, Florida, uses a wye to turn the locomotives around for the return trip north.
-A road that crosses the eastern side of the wye allows access to the inner part of the wye where a rock supply company now stands.
+A road that crosses the eastern side of the wye allows access to the inner part of the wye where there is a rock supply company.

 In Arizona, the Grand Canyon Railway (GCRY) has a wye at both the Williams and South Rim/Grand Canyon Village termini of its line.
 The train is turned around at the South Rim/Grand Canyon Village wye with the passengers on board.
 At the Williams end, the train is turned around after the passengers disembark.

 The Chowchilla Wye is a primary feature of the planned California High-Speed Rail System.
-It will initially allow for transfers from feeder services on the third leg and facilitate more routing options when future phases are completed.
+It will allow for transfers from feeder services on the third leg and facilitate more routing options as future phases are completed.

+Hammel's Wye is a primary feature of the IND Rockaway Line, serving A and Rockaway Park Shuttle trains all day.
+The wye was named after a past station, Hammels station.